rancher/docs/content/rancher/v2.x/en/cluster-provisioning/node-requirements/_index.md

 Rancher should work with any modern Linux distribution and any modern Docker version.
 Linux is required for the etcd and controlplane nodes of all downstream clusters.
 Worker nodes may run Linux or [Windows Server.](#requirements-for-windows-nodes) The capability to use Windows worker nodes in downstream clusters was added in Rancher v2.3.0.

-Rancher works has been tested with downstream clusters running Ubuntu, CentOS, Oracle Linux, RancherOS, and RedHat Enterprise Linux.
-For details on which OS and Docker versions were tested with each Rancher version, refer to the [support maintenance terms.](https://rancher.com/support-maintenance-terms/all-supported-versions/rancher-v2.3.0/)
+Rancher works has been tested and is supported with downstream clusters running Ubuntu, CentOS, Oracle Linux, RancherOS, and RedHat Enterprise Linux.
+For details on which OS and Docker versions were tested with each Rancher version, refer to the [support maintenance terms.](https://rancher.com/support-maintenance-terms/)

 All supported operating systems are 64-bit x86.